aCodeDog/legged-robots-manipulation/README.md

 # legged-robots-manipulation
 ## Introduction
 legged-robots-manipulation is a loco-manipulation repository for (wheel-)legged robots.
-The code is built on  [legged_gym](https://github.com/leggedrobotics/legged_gym/tree/master).
+The code is built on  [legged_gym](https://github.com/leggedrobotics/legged_gym/tree/master).We provide two pre-trained models for airbot and b2w.

+The current repository contains two types of airbot and b2w.
+The current repository is a partial implementation of the paper.
+The whole code will be released once the paper is accepted.
+### airbot
+airbot is a loco-manipulation task implemented using PPO.
+It is the baseline for comparison in the Paper.
+### b2w
+b2w is a locomotion demo for the Unitree b2w robot.

 ## Installation